Bandini (TV series): After 10 years

 After 10 years Santu returns from prison.
 The Mahiyavanshis don't want her.
 Everyone in the Mahiyavanshi house is pretending to live happily.
 But Santu forces her way into the house, takes charge and starts many quarrels among family members.
 This brings many hidden problems to light.
-Dharamraj has shut himself away in a room and stopped mixing with people.
+Dharamraj has shut himself away in a room and stopped communicating with people.
 But Santu with her love and honesty once again wins Dharamraj's love and family gets reunited.
 A woman named Megha comes forward with her son, Vishal and she claims that Dharamraj is the father of this boy.
 To everyone's surprise, medical tests prove that Vishal is actually Dharamraj's son.
 However, Dharamraj denies having any relationship with Megha.
 Then Santu discovers that Vishal is her own son, who was born while she was in prison.
 Megha had stolen Vishal from the jail hospital and Santu had been told that the baby was dead.
 Santu and Dharamraj reunite.
 Vishal comes to stay with Dharamraj and Santu, but Megha kidnaps him again.

 After 16 years

 After 16 years, Dharamraj's grandchildren have grown up.
 Santu is still waiting for her son Vishal to come home.
 After an extensive search, Vishal is found.
 He seems to be a good person, but this is just a mask.
 Megha has poisoned his mind against the Mahiyavanshis.
-He wants to separate Dharamraj and Santu.
+Shashank and his sons, who hate Dharamraj also help Vishal.
+Vishal wants to separate Dharamraj and Santu.
 Dharamraj and Hiten, on finding out the truth, chase Vishal out of the house.
 Santu is shocked and becomes ill.
 Dharamraj is forced to take Santu to Vishal's house.
 But Vishal is exposed.
 Disillusioned, Santu comes back to the Mahiyavanshi house.
 Then Megha reappears and uses Vishal to get back at the Mahiyavanshi family.
-Vishal forces Dharamraj and Santu to leave the house.
-They go and live in Mumbai, where Dharamraj starts a new diamond business.
-After some time, they return to Dharampur.
+Vishal rapes Triveni and then forces Dharamraj and Santu to leave the house.
+They live the house after Vishal marries Triveni, saving the latter's honor.
+They go and live in Mumbai, where they start a new diamond business in the disguise of Damji Bhai and Kanku Ben.
+They eventually return to Dharampur.
 Meanwhile, Vishal has changed for the better.
 He realizes that Megha has used him as a pawn.
 He apologizes to his parents.
 Santu and Dharamraj forgive Vishal when they see that his regret is genuine.
-Santu finds out that she is pregnant once again.
-The whole Mahiyavanshi family is happy together.
+Santu discovers that she is pregnant once again.
+The Mahiyavanshi family is happy together.